nebius/soperator/README.md

 ### Isolation of user actions
-All user actions are isolated within a dedicated container-like environment, so that an action can’t break the Slurm cluster itself by accident.
+All user actions are isolated within a dedicated container-like environment, so that an action can't break the Slurm cluster itself by accident.
 This defines a clear boundary between operator and user responsibility.

 ## ❌ Limitations
 - **GPUs are required**.
-Although support for CPU-only clusters or partitions seems pretty straightforward, we haven’t implemented it yet.
+Although support for CPU-only clusters or partitions seems pretty straightforward, we haven't implemented it yet.
 - **Single-partition clusters**.
 Slurm's ability to split clusters into several partitions isn't supported now.
 - **Software versions**.
 The list of software versions we currently support is quite short.